anlaperriere/ML2/README.md

 The train and test datasets are stored in the `data/` folder.

 ## Environnement setup
-In order to reproduce our prediction, you can install the required libraries using the following command:
+In order to reproduce our predictions, you can install the required libraries using the following command:
 \
 (note that the trainings have been performed on macOS with a M1 Max GPU using python 3.9.15 and on Windows with a Nvidia GPU using python 3.9.13)